MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-manage-user-licenses.md

 ### Assign a license to a user by copying license from another user

 You want to assign the same licenses from one user to another.
-To do this, first retrieve the license details from the existing user, then assign those licenses to the new user.
+You first retrieve the license details from the existing user, then assign those licenses to the new user.

 In this example, you loop through all licenses assigned to the existing user and assign them to the target user.